caocscar/workshops/README.md

 This is a list of some CSCAR Workshops contained in this repository.
 - Google Fusion Tables
 - Regular Expressions
+- Introduction to Matlab
+- Introduction to Python
 - Introduction to SQL
 - Extracting Data from PDFs
 - PySpark and SparkSQL